FurryCoders/FAAPI/README.md

 ### Init

-`__init__(journal_section: bs4.element.Tag, journal_page: bs4.BeautifulSoup)`
+`__init__(journal_item: Union[bs4.element.Tag, bs4.BeautifulSoup] = None)`

-`Journal` can take two optional parameters: a journal section tag from a journals page and/or a parsed journal page.
-The tag is parsed before the page, with the second overwriting any values gathered from the first if both are passed.
+`Journal` takes one optional parameters: a journal section tag from a journals page or a parsed journal page.
+Parsing is then performed based on the class of the passed object.

-The two parameters are saved in instance variables of the same name.
+The tag/page is saved as an instance variable of the same name

 ### Methods

-* `parse_journal_section()`<br>
-Parses the stored journal section tag for information.
-* `parse_journal_page()`<br>
+* `parse_journal()`<br>
-Parses the stored journal page for information.
+Parses the stored journal tag/page for information.

 ## SubmissionPartial